What are the twelve things you should never say to a writer if you value your life?

 Often hiding for days in our lairs, unless tempted out by promises of coffee and/or wine.

 One lady even said to me with an air of amazement, 'I've never met a real author before!'

-Which made me feel as if I should have been stuffed and in a museum.
+Which made me feel as if I should have been stuffed and mounted in a museum.

-Here are my 10 favourites from that discussion, in no particular order of preference.
+Here are my 10 favourites from that discussion, plus two of my own, in no particular order of preference.